claygiffin/100-coaches-site/src/pages/services/index.md

       image: /uploads/Chester-elton.jpg
       provider: The Culture Works®
       title: Employee Attraction/Retention
-    - description: >-
-        Not having enough of the right talent where it matters is like trying to run a Ferrari®488 Pista with cheap gas in the tank.
-It’s a formula for frustration and poor performance.
-You’ve got great people—but are you realizing their potential?
-CEO.works founder Sandy Ogg explains why companies must link talent to value, and what that means for the role of HR.
-      image: /uploads/Sandy-ogg.jpg
-      provider: Sandy Ogg
-      title: Connecting Talent to Value
     - description: >
         The Big Arrow is a proven, proprietary coaching process and framework to align your team and get everyone working effectively together to achieve